 We discuss our climate performance in 2022 and our trajectory towards achieving net-zero in the GHG Emissions Overview section.

 Climate Adaptation

+•

 Status

-2025 Target On track
+On track 2025 Target

-Complete technical analysis for climate adaptation measures for all properties. " "
+u=> Complete technical analysis for climate adaptation measures for all properties.

-2022 KPI Completed
+Completed 2022 KPI

+. ^

-Conduct technical analysis for climate adaptation in four properties on Mainland and ten properties in Hong Kong. $\diamond$
+Conduct technical analysis for climate adaptation in four properties on Mainland and ten properties in Hong Kong.